 How to Clean Your Home’s Most-Touched Areas

-If you are Spring Cleaning (are you cleaning with me this week?), cleaning after illness in your home, or just looking for a quick batch-cleaning task, cleaning your homes most touched areas is a great project to take on.
+If you are Spring Cleaning, cleaning after illness in your home, or just looking for a quick batch-cleaning task, cleaning your homes most touched areas is a great project to take on.
 I have these areas on my rotating cleaning checklist (in my free monthly calendar and Homekeeping Society), but find that cleaning those most-touched areas are a great task for seasonal cleaning too.

 If you’re trying to figure out if you are up for some spring cleaning, cleaning your home’s most-touched areas is the perfect way to start!

 I find the most efficient way to clean those pesky most-touched areas is to batch them together.
 I go in order of the below list and do all of the light switches and switch plates, then move on to clean all the door knobs, all the kitchen handles, etc. This keeps me on task, I don’t miss anything, if a certain cleaner or cloth works better for an area I can use that for the whole house, and if I can’t get through the whole list in one go I can come back to the list.